 The smartest option is for the person with the best credit to apply for services; some companies will waive deposits and fees if they feel you are a low credit risk.
 Be mindful of dates and pay bills on time to avoid credit dings.
 There’s nothing worse than getting a text message asking for your credit card number so that your roommate can pay your half of a bill she forgot to tell you was due yesterday.

 Your apartment doesn’t have to pass a white glove inspection, but if you’re a bit of a slob and your roommate is a neat freak or vice versa, be considerate of one another.
 Being an adult entails cleaning up your own messes.
 Don’t leave your dirty dishes in the sink, and if you make a mess in the living room, it will only take about five minutes to vacuum.

 Also, if each of you does a little bit every day, there’s no need for a weekly or monthly all-day cleaning spree.

-This guest post was contributed by Dana Viktor, the senior researcher and writer for duedatecalculator.org.
+Dana Viktor is the senior researcher and writer for duedatecalculator.org.
 Her most recent accomplishments include graduating from Ohio State University with a degree in communications and sociology.
-Her current focus for the site involves the chinese baby calendar and the menstruation cycle.
+Her current focus for the site involves the Chinese baby calendar and the menstruation cycle.